TCLamnidis/ContaminateGenotypes/README.md

 individuals will be saved as a separate individual within the resulting Eigenstrat database, following the naming scheme ``Sample_ContaminationRate_ReplicateNumber``.
 The population assigned to each replicate follows a similar naming scheme, but without a replicate number.

+In cases where the contaminant individual has a missing genotype, the default behaviour is to add missing genotypes at the specified contamination rate.
+The ``-v/--overlapOnly`` option can be provided to override this default and set all genotypes that are missing in **either the sample or contaminant** to missing.
+In cases where both the sample and contaminant have incomplete coverage (as is often the case with ancient individuals), this will lower overall coverage, but keep result contamination rates consistent.